oresamu/CSARCH2_Case-Study/README.md

 - Read short tooltip pop-ups on each component explaining what it does

 ## Tentative Style Guide Snapshot:
-The exhibit is inspired by an [interactive online timeline] (https://www.awwwards.com/sites/the-history-of-connection).
+The exhibit is inspired by an [interactive online timeline](https://www.awwwards.com/sites/the-history-of-connection).
 Users can scroll through the page and move through a horizontal timeline featuring four important women in computing.
 Each person has their own section with short information about who they are and what they contributed, along with key images and insights.
 At the end of the timeline, users can interact with a Core Rope Memory Visualizer where they can click to binary values and see how early computers stored information.